 - a rare stomach, bowel, or esophagus cancer called GIST (gastrointestinal stromal tumors) that cannot be treated with surgery or that has spread to other parts of the body and for which they have received previous treatment with certain medicines

-Stivarga has not been used to treat children less than 18 years of age.
+It is not known if Stivarga is safe and effective in children less than 18 years of age.

 What should I tell my healthcare provider before taking Stivarga?

-Before you take Stivarga, tell your healthcare provider if you:
+Before you take Stivarga, tell your healthcare provider about all of your medical conditions, including if you:

 - have liver problems